tnichols217/notes-old/APArt/Piece Descriptions.md

 Used object mode to create the general shape
 Used interpolated curves to make organic shapes
-Used sculpting mode to create texture and detail Procedurally designed textures with shader nodesto add color and minute details
+Used sculpting mode to create texture and detail Procedurally designed textures with shader nodes to add color and minute details
 - Camera
 	-
 - Tri-pod